 - Best time to Ride: Spring to Autumn

-Recently revamped, Pack Sack and Track is a must add to your list - especially if you want to instantly immerse yourself in Central Otago back-country with the convenience of only being 10 minutes away from Queenstown.
-This purpose built singletrack can be rough in some places and has a few steep exposed elements, however for the majority is smooth and flowy like its predecessor, Rude Rock.
+Recently revamped, Pack Track and Sack is a must add to your list - especially if you want to instantly immerse yourself in Central Otago back-country with the convenience of only being 10 minutes away from Queenstown.
+This purpose-built singletrack can be rough in some places and has a few steep exposed elements, however for the majority is smooth and flowy like its predecessor, Rude Rock.

 Pre-organise a shuttle ride out, or enjoy the alpine settings with an approx 30-45 minute climb out to Coronet Peak Road at a gentle gradient.